cylc/cylc-doc/src/user-guide/writing-suites.rst

 .. note::

-   EmPy is not bundled with Cylc and must be installed separately.
-It should be available to Python through standard ``import em``.
-Please also note that there is another Python package called "em" that provides a conflicting module of the same name.
-You can run ``cylc check-software`` command to check your installation.
+   EmPy is not included in the standard Cylc installation, if installing with ``pip`` run ``pip install cylc-flow[empy]`` to install this dependency.

+..
+TODO: update this when the conda instructions change

-The need for EmPy processing must be declared with a hash-bang comment as the first line of the :cylc:conf:`flow.cylc` file:
+To enable EmPy place an ``empy`` hash-bang comment on the first line of the suite.rc file:

 .. code-block:: cylc